 - Meet & greet with Chuda and/or Maaike

 - 4 nights in standard hotel in Kathmandu, with breakfast

 - Airport transfers to Manthali (Ramechhap) airport - by minibus and back to Kathmandu from Manthali

 - Domestic flight Manthali - Lukla and Lukla - Manthali

-- English speaking guide during the trekking (his wages, meals, transport, insurance, entrance fee Khumbu region and overnight stay)
+- English speaking guide during the trekking (his salary, meals, transport, insurance, entrance fee Khumbu region and overnight stay)

-- Porter for your luggage during the trekking (his wages, meals, transport, insurance and overnight stay) - 1 porter per 2 persons - max.
+- Porter for your luggage during the trekking (his wages, meals, transport, insurance and accommodation) - 1 porter per 2 persons - max.
 18 kg

 - The necessary trekking documents